 Why do we think they will buy?

-Ideally, for search queries with high purchase intent, we want to get your product into that top impression on the carousel.
+Ideally, for search terms with high purchase intent, we want to get your product into that top impression on the carousel.
 For mid-level (or “consideration level”) search terms, we would still like to serve your product in the second, third, or fourth impression.

-Finally, in Google’s auctions for search queries with considerably lower conversation rates, we want to appear in that fifth position of the carousel.
+Finally, in Google’s auctions for search terms with considerably lower conversation rates, we want to appear in that fifth position of the carousel.
 This way, your product is still available to win converting traffic but isn’t as likely to be clicked on if the user is still at the beginning of their purchase journey.

 SKU level bidding